14th.: By How You Word It (Matthew)

 “I am not sent, but unto the lost sheep of the house of Israel.”
 (Matt.
 15:24).

 she knew that she could come closer.
-She fell at his feet worshiping him, repeating her request, “Lord help me.”
+She fell at his feet worshiping him, and repeated her request, “Lord help me.”

 Jesus then gave her his discriminatory response, “It is not suitable to take the children’s bread, and to cast it to dogs.